Everybody can use elevation data, and Mapzen is here to help.

 How does it work?

-We’ve aggregated SRTM, GMTED and GEBCO data to provide near-global elevation and bathymetric coverage for you, meaning you can focus on integrating the data in your maps rather than configuring GDAL.
+We’ve aggregated SRTM, GMTED, and NOAA ETOPO1 data to provide near-global elevation and bathymetric coverage for you, meaning you can focus on integrating the data in your maps rather than configuring GDAL.
 Let us know where we can improve the data!

 mountain goat via rotatebox